-People less likely to move than in 1970s
+People much less likely to move than in 1970s

-People less likely to move than in 1970s in England and Wales
+People much less likely to move home than in 1970s

 People in England and Wales were much more likely to move home in the 1970s than in the first decade of the 2000s, says research by population experts.